Inferno (Brown novel): Marketing

 Brown released the book's title on his website on January 15, 2013, after prompting readers to help reveal a digital mosaic using social media posts, and revealed the cover in late February 2013.
 The cover depicts the famous Basilica di Santa Maria del Fiore located in Florence, Italy.
 He also published the first chapter of Inferno along with a free ebook of The Da Vinci Code on March 17.
 The ebook was distributed for free to readers worldwide through online e-book stores like Amazon, Google Play and Barnes & Noble until March 24, 2013.
 Transworld publishers, the official UK publisher of Dan Brown books, have also released the official book trailer through YouTube and others.

 Inferno has been translated into French, Russian, Turkish, Greek, German, Dutch, Spanish, Catalan, Italian, Czech, Portuguese, Finnish, Norwegian, Swedish and Danish for simultaneous release.
 The publishers hired a team of 11 translators who worked on the project at the headquarters of Mondadori in Milan between February and April 2013.
-They were reportedly sequestered in a basement, and worked intensively under strict security and secrecy.
+They were reportedly sequestered in a basement, and worked intensively under strict security and secrecy, which inspired the 2019 film by Régis Roinsard.
 It has been also translated into Persian by Afraz Publication, 3 months after first publishing.
 The book was translated into Bosnian, Serbian, Croatian and Azerbaijani and released simultaneously in January 2014.